PrestaShop/ADR/0018-horizontal-migration.md

 ## Decision

-To accelerate the phasing-out of legacy subsystems, the migration strategy should be changed: instead of migrating and refactoring whole pages one by one, we should change the scope as to migrate and refactor whole system layers of whole Back office, across all pages, one after the other.
-The project is therefore divided into the following stages, each covering a whole layer:
+To accelerate the phasing-out of legacy subsystems, the strategy to migrate the remaining pages should be changed.
+Instead of migrating and refactoring whole pages in a single shot, we should divide the migration into stages, each covering a different technical layer, and deliver a single stage of migration for each page at a time.

+We have identified 4 migration stages:

 1. Controller layer
 2. View layer
 3. Form layer
 4. CQRS layer

+Each time we migrate a page, we only migrate the part corresponding to the first stage.
+Only once the first stage has been performed on all the remaining pages, we can move to the second stage and perform it on all the pages left to migrate.
+This repeats until all the stages are complete, and the migration is finished.

-We call this strategy "horizontal migration", in opposition to our previous strategy, referred to "vertical migration".
+We call this strategy "horizontal migration", in opposition to our previous strategy, referred to "vertical migration", because it focuses on finishing whole technical layers across all pages before moving on to the next layer.
 The end result is the same: full migration to Symfony.
 It's the path to get there that changes.

 ### First stage: migrate the "Controller layer"